ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 Clusters are happy as long as each machine is only asked to bear load in proportion to its relative capabilities.
 I.e., for a cluster made up of identical machines, we want data to be distributed uniformly.
-Machines that are asked to do more than their fair share, tend to act up, or worse, get in the way of their peers.
+Machines that are asked to do more than their fair share tend to act up, or worse, get in the way of their peers.

 In an ideal setting, taking into account only the physical